Hangzhou

-Hangzhou has been repeatedly rated as the best commercial city in mainland China by Forbes and the Chinese city with the highest growth potential by the Economist Intelligence Unit, and it boasts the eighth largest GDP among cities in mainland China with a GDP of around 1.8 trillion RMB ($280 billion).
-Home to the headquarters of large global tech companies such as the Alibaba Group, Ant Group and NetEase, Hangzhou is known for attracting professionals and entrepreneurs who work in information technology.
-Since 2014, its rapid population growth has led to a steady increase in local housing prices.
-According to the 2020 Hurun Global Rich List, Hangzhou ranks 11th in the world and 6th in China (after Beijing, Shanghai, Hong Kong, Shenzhen and Guangzhou) in the number of resident billionaires.

-Hangzhou is a major city for scientific research in the Asia-Pacific, ranking 19th globally by scientific outputs.
-It hosts several notable universities, including Zhejiang, Zhejiang University of Technology, Hangzhou Normal, Hangzhou Dianzi, Zhejiang A&F, Zhejiang Sci-Tech, Zhejiang Chinese Medical, Westlake, China Jiliang and Zhejiang University of Finance and Economics.
-In September 2015, Hangzhou was awarded the 2022 Asian Games.
-Its West Lake, a UNESCO World Heritage Site west of the city, is among its best-known attractions.
-A study conducted by PwC and China Development Research Foundation ranked Hangzhou first among "Chinese Cities of Opportunity".
-According to the Globalization and World Cities Research Network (GaWC), the city is classified as Beta (global second-tier) city, together with Chongqing, Nanjing and Tianjin in China.
-Hangzhou is also one of the world's top 100 financial centers, according to the Global Financial Centres Index.
-It will be the third Chinese city to host the Asian Games, after Beijing 1990 and Guangzhou 2010.
-Hangzhou also hosted the 11th G20 summit in 2016.
+Hangzhou is the capital city of the Chinese province of Zhejiang.
+With a population of 13 million, the municipality comprises ten districts, two counties, and one county-level city in northwestern Zhejiang.
+It is situated at the head of Hangzhou Bay and the estuary of the Qiantang River.

+Established as a county seat in 221 BC, Hangzhou later served as the capital of the Wuyue Kingdom (923–997) and the Southern Song dynasty (1138–1276).
+The city has three UNESCO World Heritage Sites, which are the West Lake Cultural Landscape, the Grand Canal, and the Archaeological Ruins of Liangzhu City.

+Hangzhou is designated as a sub-provincial city.
+Hangzhou ranked ninth in GDP among mainland Chinese cities and 14th according to the Global Innovation Index.
+The city hosts the headquarters of Alibaba Group, Ant Group, DeepSeek, Geely, and NetEase.
+According to the Nature Index, it ranks 10th globally in scientific research output.

 History

 Early history

-The celebrated neolithic culture of Hemudu is known to have inhabited Yuyao, 100 km south-east of Hangzhou, as far back as seven thousand years ago.
+The celebrated neolithic culture of Hemudu is known to have inhabited Yuyao, 100 km south-east of Hangzhou as far back as seven thousand years ago.
 It was during this time that rice was first cultivated in southeast China.
 Excavations have established that the jade-carving Liangzhu culture (named for its type site just northwest of Hangzhou) inhabited the area immediately around the present city around five thousand years ago.
 The first of Hangzhou's present neighborhoods to appear in written records was Yuhang, which probably preserves an old Baiyue name.

+In 222 BC, the First Emperor of the Qin established Qiantang (錢唐) as a county under the direction of Kuaiji Commandery (now Shaoxing).
+It was located in the area of the Wulin Mountains and the Wulin Lakes.
+Under the Han, the same area was known as Wulin (武林).

-Hangzhou was made the seat of the prefecture of Hang in AD 589, entitling it to a city wall which was constructed two years later.
+Hangzhou was made the seat of the prefecture of Hang under the Sui in AD 589, entitling it to a city wall which was constructed two years later.
 By a longstanding convention also seen in other cities like Guangzhou and Fuzhou, the city took on the name of the area it administered and became known as Hangzhou.
 Hangzhou was at the southern end of China's Grand Canal which extends to Beijing.
 The canal evolved over centuries but reached its full length by 609.